Birmingham B1 1RF

 Visitors can be dropped off at the front of the Mailbox, where there is a dropped curb and internal access through the car park (LG Level) to lifts to Level 3.

-The large glass door entrance to BBC Birmingham is open to visitors from 9.30am to 5.30pm on the days of each tour.
+The glass door entrance to BBC Birmingham is open to visitors from 9.30am to 5.30pm on the days of each tour.
+To enter BBC Birmingham there is a clear glass double door (width 1588mm, 63 inches) then a clear glass slider door (width 1400mm, 55 inches).
+Both entrance doors open automatically and are DDA compliant.

 There is level access to the main entrance of BBC Birmingham, therefore, no steps so no ramp or handrails are required.